The Pros and Cons of Self-Studying for the CPA Exam vs. Taking a Review Course

 Limited Access to Practice Questions and Mock Exams

-CPA exam success often relies on extensive practice and exposure to a wide range of exam-style questions.
+CPA exam tutoring success often relies on extensive practice and exposure to a wide range of exam-style questions.
 While self-study resources do provide practice questions, the variety and quality might be limited compared to review courses.
 Access to comprehensive mock exams, which mimic the real exam conditions, is also limited when self-studying.

 Section 2: Taking a Review Course for the CPA Exam